ThorneGladwin/alexa_skill_template/README.md

     ```
     > Each time you open a new terminal session, you will need to re-run this command.
 10. Set all the environment variables that are mentioned in ./env.example
+11. Run the following command to get the skill manifest details from your newly created Alexa skill.
+    ```
+    npm run get:skill
+    ```
-11. Run the following command to finish.
+12. Run the following command to finish.
     ```
     npm run deploy:all
     ```